killerducky/learn-to-play-go.github.io/content/lessons/solutions1.md

 # | Solutions to quiz #1
 ## It’s fine to celebrate success but it is more important to heed the lessons of failure.<br><br>

-Here, or the puzzles you have just tried are explained.
+Here, the puzzles you have just tried are explained.
 The ones you have failed are highlighted red.

 {{< tsumego show="true" >}}